Weed Management

 Alfalfa Looper

 Alfalfa loopers are occasional pests of dry beans and are more common when grown near alfalfa.
-Loopers either overwinter in the soil as pupae or adult moths get blown up from the United States in early summer.
-Generally, there are two or three generations per year, and they may overlap as some may overwinter and some blow in.
-Loopers may defoliate and clip flowers resulting in yield loss.
-There is no economic threshold established in dry beans, however, other crops recommend control when populations exceed 15 larvae per metre squared, and heavy defoliation and flower clipping occur.
+Loopers either overwinter in the soil as pupae or are blown up from the United States in early summer.
+Loopers may defoliate and clip flowers, resulting in yield loss.
+There is no economic threshold for dry beans; however, control is recommended in other crops when looper populations exceed 15 larvae per square metre, and heavy defoliation and flower clipping occur.

 Grasshoppers

 Grasshoppers feed on the foliage of almost any crop, dry beans included.
 Field edges usually have higher infestations as they move in from field borders.
-Significant defoliation and yield damage can occur, especially if the other crops surrounding have matured and the dry beans are still immature, which increases the migration of grasshopper populations to the field.
+Significant defoliation and yield damage can occur, especially in indeterminate dry bean varieties, if the surrounding crops have matured and the dry beans are still immature, thereby increasing the migration of grasshopper populations into the field.

 Lygus Bug (Tarnished Plant Bug)

-Lygus bugs are not often a significant pest of dry beans, however, if the weather is hot and dry it can favour the buildup of populations and increase the potential for damage to early growth.
+Lygus bugs are not often a significant pest of dry beans.
+However, if conditions are hot and dry, there can be increased potential for damage to early growth.
 Lygus bugs feed on plant sap and have piercing, sucking mouth parts.
 If heavy feeding occurs, they can disrupt the flower set and cause pod abortion.
-Direct feeding on maturing beans can cause surface pitting, with the potential to affect the quality of the beans.
+Direct feeding on maturing beans can cause surface pitting, which can affect bean quality.
 Nymphs tend to be more problematic than adult lygus bugs.
-A laboratory study in Manitoba found in early reproductive stages, one lygus per inflorescence could reduce yield, primarily by causing pod abortion.
-At later stages, three lygus per inflorescence was required to affect yield.
-However, a concurrent field survey of fields with lygus bugs in Manitoba from 2008 to 2010 showed little economic effect of lygus bugs feeding on dry beans.

 Potato Leafhopper